Selection-Stitch Model

 Late-Universe Dynamics from Vacuum Geometry

-Unifying Dark Energy and the Hubble Tension via Holographic Phase Transitions
+Unifying Dark Energy and the Hubble Tension via a Discrete Topological Phase Transition

 10